 Valinor Discovery Launches to Simulate Drug Efficacy in Virtual Patients

-To train these models, Valinor is generating proprietary datasets that integrate transcriptomic, proteomic, and methylation profiles with clinical assay results from the same patients.
-The company states that these simulations are intended to predict transcriptomic changes, protein abundance, methylation status, and clinical assay outcomes—supporting early-stage decisions like compound prioritization, biomarker identification, and patient stratification.
+To support this, Valinor is generating proprietary longitudinal datasets that integrate transcriptomic, proteomic, and methylation profiles with clinical assay results and primary cell measurements from the same patients.
+The simulations are intended to predict molecular-level changes (transcriptomic, protein abundance, methylation) as well as clinical assay outcomes, enabling compound prioritization, biomarker identification, and patient stratification.

 Valinor is also working with academic groups to evaluate its models and help define standards for perturbation-based predictions across therapeutic areas.

-Valinor has announced a collaboration with Prof. Fabian Theis and the Computational Health Center at Helmholtz Munich to develop benchmarking standards for perturbation models.
+Valinor is collaborating with Prof. Fabian Theis and the Computational Health Center at Helmholtz Munich to develop benchmarking standards for perturbation models.
 The benchmarks are intended to support evaluation across therapeutic areas and drug types and will be shared via the OpenProblems platform.
+Theis, a physicist and computer scientist, leads the CHC and directs the Institute for Computational Biology at Helmholtz Munich, where his team applies machine learning to single-cell sequencing data to model biological systems.

 A separate partnership with the Montgomery Lab at Stanford Medicine will focus on applying Valinor’s models to the evaluation of compounds targeting Alzheimer’s disease.
 The lab, led by Prof. Stephen Montgomery, has contributed to large-scale transcriptomic studies, including the Genotype-Tissue Expression (GTEx) project—a public resource that analyzed tissue samples from nearly 1,000 people to understand how genetic differences affect gene activity across organs.